magnusjyrkkanen/search-robot/README.md

 After the search the robot takes a screenshot of the results.

-The project has two versions of the search robot.
-One is written with Robot framework and second with Python.
+The project has three versions of the search robot.
+The first two are written with different languades, first being written with Robot framework and second with Python.
+The third version is done for mobile.
 Each version can be found in its own directory.

 ## Background

-This project is a learning project with Robot Framework.
+This project started as a learning project with Robot Framework and robotic process automation.

 ## How is it used?

-The two versions of the robot are run by different commands.
+The three versions of the robot are run by different commands.

 ### Robot framework version